 These figures show the rhythmic patterns as bit strings and in music notation, for each node in the system.
 Since we have 3 nodes, 3 lines with bit strings and music notation correspond to each node, as indicated.
 These lines can be read from left to right for each node.
 At the end of the 3 lines, the reader can continue at the left of the next 3 lines (see Fig. 3), and so on.
 Each bar is clearly marked as enclosing the respective rhythmic patterns (of length 8 bits) for each node.
-The shaded regions denote the current leader.
+The shaded regions denote the current soloist.
 An arrow between bars denotes a rhythmic pattern being sufficient for a transfer to happen.
 Mutations within a pattern from a previous bar for a node are denoted by dotted circles.
 The numbers above bars are bar numbers, wherein a range means that the rhythmic pattern is repeated for all the bars in that range, without any mutations or transfers.

 For the case with a=0.0, the 3 nodes do not mutate their respective rhythmic patterns over successive bars.
 Moreover, the transfer of control of responsibility for the solo happens in every bar, as indicated by the shaded regions in the figure.
-For the case with a=1.0, we can see a more interesting final result: it can be seen that at bar 21, the rhythmic pattern with which Node 1 bids in the auction held by Node 3 (the then leader), varies less (different by 1 bit) from Node 3's rhythmic pattern, as compared to the rhythmic pattern associated with Node 2 (different by 2 bits).
-Node 1 wins this auction in this bar, and from bar 22 onwards until bar 42, plays its rhythmic pattern.
-At bar 23, Node 2 and 3 mutate their rhythmic patterns, a further mutation happening at bar 29 for Node 3.
-Note that in bar 23, Node 3 comes up with a rhythmic pattern that is
+For the case with a=1.0, we can see a more interesting final result: it can be seen that at bar 21, the rhythmic pattern with which Node 1 bids in the

 Fig. 3.
 Snapshot of the rhythmic patterns when a=1.0.
 Decentralised coherent control is exhibited.
-The circulation of responsibility of playing solos happens after the leader having played their rhythmic pattern for some bars.
-Coherence results from the nodes actively searching for closer variants, via mutation, of the leader's rhythmic pattern, and the closest rhythmic pattern being played by the respective bidder, provided the bidder wins the auction.
+The transfer of responsibility of playing solos happens after the soloist having played their rhythmic pattern for some bars.
+Coherence results from the nodes actively searching for closer variants, via mutation, of the soloist's rhythmic pattern, and the closest rhythmic pattern being played by the respective bidder, provided the bidder wins the auction.
 Enabling participation is effective.